 These School Kits were used as part of Census Week, one week in January that was designated for developing awareness about the 2011 Census.

 Curious how effective this preparation was?
-Part 3 of this blog series — Results of the 2011 Census of India — will be posted soon!
+Check out Part 3 of this blog series — Results of the 2011 Census of India!